y0g38h-kum4r/tc_scraper/README.md

 Python script to analyse Competitive Programming matches from site https://www.topcoder.com/ using BeautifulSoup4.
 Features available: Problem Ratings (feature not availabe in topcoder), Links to problems, Problemwise analysis!!

 ## How to install
+## beta version(Problem ratings are calculated as avg of PerfAs Ratings of coders, high execution time)
 ### Open a new terminal
 1. Create a new enlistment for the project:
 ```console